rose-learning/akeyless-gateway-eks/README.md

 https://gist.github.com/devorbitus/a292aa1bed559c9b87053aa0fe21d094
 ```

-- Add DNS records to your hosted zone in AWS Route 53 with a CNAME record pointing to the Nginx Ingress External IP/DNS Name
+- Add DNS records to your hosted zone in AWS Route 53 with CNAME records pointing to the Nginx Ingress External IP/DNS Name
   - run the following k8s cli to get the external IP/DNS name for the Nginx Ingress load balancer
      ```
      kubectl get svc -n akeyless